nodejs/node/deps/npm/doc/cli/npm-team.md

 Used to manage teams in organizations, and change team memberships.
 Does not handle permissions for packages.

-Teams must always be fully qualified with the organization/scope they belond to when operating on them, separated by a colon (`:`).
+Teams must always be fully qualified with the organization/scope they belong to when operating on them, separated by a colon (`:`).
 That is, if you have a `developers` team on a `foo` organization, you must always refer to that team as `developers:foo` in these commands.